jlaurikainen/FoodApp/README.md

 ## Planned features

 - Create premade meals using Fineli open data for calorie and nutrition calculations
-  - Create Firestore database for the data and allow user to save data locally
-- Track calories per last 7 days and 30 days
+- Track calories per last 7 or 30 entries
 - ...